lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 * Try to reduce the variance and keep the bias unchanged.
 * Off-policy gives us better exploration and helps us use data samples more efficiently.
 * Experience replay (training data sampled from a replay memory buffer);
-* Target network that is either frozen periodically or updated slower than the actively learnt policy network;
+* Target network that is either frozen periodically or updated slower than the actively learned policy network;
 * Batch normalization;
 * Entropy-regularized reward;
 * The critic and actor can share lower layer parameters of the network and two output heads for policy and value functions.